skirmxsh/Linux-Buffer-Overflow/README.md

 This is a relatively simple binary that has a couple of useful functions to jump to.

 Try to decrypt the flag and pop a shell!

+*Note: There's no need to manually decrypt the flag, the binary has everything in it that you need.*